Skip to main content

 Details Date From Date To

-State Registered Physiotherapist CORU (National Regulator for Health and Social Care Professions) 2019 Present
+CORU State Registered Physiotherapist (National Regulator for Health and Social Care Professions) 2019 Present

 Member of Irish Society of Chartered Physiotherapists 1999 Present